 Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-• Procuring goods focuses on product quality, cost considerations, delivery times, supplier stability, and regulatory adherence.
+• Procuring goods focuses on product quality, cost, delivery times, supplier stability, and regulatory compliance.

 • There are three main categories of goods in procurement: direct, indirect, and capital.